 More than just controlling the amount of stock you have left in your stockroom, inventory management also involves the time necessary for replenishment of stock, asset management, carrying cost sheets of the inventory, forecasting, visibility, physical space for inventory, the return of faulty goods, valuation, and future price forecasting.
-But in the most basic sense, inventory is nothing more than keeping raw materials, parts and finished goods on-site or in warehouses.
+But in the most basic sense, inventory is nothing more than keeping raw materials, parts, and finished goods on-site or in warehouses.
 It is considered one of the most important aspects of your business which is responsible for generating cash and profit.

 Small businesses or physical and digital businesses need to have an organized inventory system to ensure that they don't encounter hiccups along the way and continue a smooth flow of all the business processes.
 Below, we have provided you with a short guide on how you can easily create an effective inventory system:

 Your goods and materials shouldn't just be stored 'somewhere', that somewhere needs to be specific and it should have a name.
 Establishing names of your locations and appropriately labeling on your inventory sheet will help ensure an efficient and convenient process when looking for the items that you need.
-This simple yet effective strategy will help you avoid disorganization and total chaos in your warehouse, stockroom or storage.
+This simple yet effective strategy will help you avoid disorganization and chaos in your warehouse, stockroom, or storage.

-You should provide a clear and specific description for all your items to ensure your people can easily search them in your storage room and in reports.
-Pro tip: it is best to include a four-to-eight character number for each item for your product codes, UPC codes, or SKU; it is not necessary to use numbers or letters that relate to the item, it is merely for identification and not for description.
+You should provide a clear and specific description for all your items to ensure your people can easily search them in your storage room and reports.
+Pro tip: it is best to include a four-to-eight character number for each item for your product codes, UPCs, or SKU; it is not necessary to use numbers or letters that relate to the item, it is merely for identification and not for description.
 And when writing unique descriptions, you should also start with a noun, then, use adjectives in descending order of importance.